niamhbrockbank/redux-counter/README.md

 ## Summary

-This application uses redux to manage state across a counter React app.
+This application uses Redux to manage state across a counter React app.